 Global efforts to address the emissions responsible for climate change and its physical impacts pose potential 'transitional' and 'physical' risks and opportunities for every portfolio company.
 Transitional factors include the introduction of new policies, regulations or technologies, while physical factors stem from chronic changes to climate patterns, sea level rise, or more acute severe weather events.
-Global Discovery does not seek specific climate outcomes as part of its investment objectives.
-But we factor climate change into our investment strategy as part of our belief that considering broader environmental, social and governance factors is integral to our active, long-term investment style.
+The American Fund does not seek specific climate outcomes as part of its investment objectives.
+But we factor climate change into our investment strategy as part of our belief that considering sustainability in its broadest sense, inclusive of environmental, social and governance factors, is integral to our active, long-term investment style.